openshift/enhancements/enhancements/machine-api/converting-machine-api-to-cluster-api.md

 #### Creation of new Machines

-When a Machine API MachineSet creates a new Machine, the synchronisation controller will create the equivalent Cluster API Machine based on the method described in [Machine Synchronisation](#machine-synchronisation).
+When a Machine API MachineSet creates a new Machine, the sync controller will create the equivalent Cluster API Machine based on the method described in [Machine Synchronisation](#machine-synchronisation).

-When a Cluster API MachineSet creates a new Machine, the synchronisation controller will create it’s Machine API equivalent if, and only if, the Cluster API MachineSet has a Machine API equivalent.
+When a Cluster API MachineSet creates a new Machine, the sync controller will create its Machine API equivalent if, and only if, the Cluster API MachineSet has a Machine API equivalent.
 This will allow users to switch a MachineSet back to Machine API at a later date if they wish to do so.

 When the Cluster API MachineSet has been created independently of Machine API, new Machines will not be created in Machine API to reflect the Machines owned by the Cluster API MachineSet.

 #### Deletion of Machines

-To enable the synchronisation of deletion, the synchronisation controller will use its own Finalizer on resources that have Machine API and Cluster API equivalents.
+To enable the synchronisation of deletion, the sync controller will use its own Finalizer `snyc.machine.openshift.io/finalizer` on resources that have Machine API and Cluster API equivalents.

 This means that for a Machine, we expect the authoritative controller to perform the actual deletion work within the infrastructure provider.
 Once it has completed this effort, it will remove its own Finalizer.